-A ‘harvest moon’ is rolling into town and hitting up L.A. skies.
-The moon is reaching its peak fullness tonight for an incredibly bright and stunning phenomenon signaling the end of summer.
+A ‘harvest moon’ is rolling into town and hitting up L.A. skies this September.
+The moon will be reaching its peak fullness for an incredibly bright and stunning phenomenon signaling the end of summer.

-According to experts, the best time to catch it is between when the sun sets and when the full moon rises at 7:10 p.m.
-PDT, but just remember to look up to the skies any time after dark for a glimpse (it’s completely clear tonight!).
+The Moon will appear full for three days from Thursday evening up until Sunday morning.
+According to experts, the best time to catch it is between when the sun sets on Friday, September 9 until it reaches peak illumination at 2:58 A.M.
+PST on Saturday the 10th.
+Whenever you decide to catch it, just remember to look up to the skies any time after dark for a glimpse of this beautiful phenomenon.

 According to NASA, the name ‘harvest moon’ is an old European name that came about as far back as 1706, when Maine Farmers Almanac published older native-American names for full moons.